 - Richard Dix (St. Paul, MN)

 Major leading man at RKO Radio Pictures from 1929 through 1943.
 Star on Hollywood Walk of Fame.
-Oscar nomination as Best Actor in a Leading Role - Cimarron (1931).
+Academy Award (Oscar) nomination for Best Actor in a Leading Role – Cimarron (1931).

 - Kimberly Elise (Minneapolis, MN)